 Is having a gap between denture and roof of mouth normal?

 You should have very little to no gap between the roof of your mouth and your dentures.
-It's important to close this gap so that adequate suction will help keep the denture in place.
+It is important to close this gap so that adequate suction will help keep the denture in place.

 Do all upper dentures have to cover full palate?

-Not all upper dentures cover the full palate.
+Not all upper dentures cover the whole palate.
 However, a palateless denture often requires dental implants to keep it in place.
-Implant dentures are a great option for either arch.
+Implant dentures are an excellent option for either arch.